carterTsai95/XcodeShortcut/README.md

 4. **Open Quickly**
 	- (⌘ Command) + (⇧ Shift) + O

+This oftenly use when developer have the file that already in mind.
+By using this shortcut, it prevent developer navigate through the whole heirachy in the project folder.

+Sometime it also use while code reviewing, other developer might have more knowledge on the feature that is worked on.
+This shortcut could help developer sommon the file open on the editor with the ease.

 5. **Highlight File in Project Navigator**
 	- (⌘ Command) + (⇧ Shift) + J